 Tips for Visiting Niagara Falls in Winter

 Some friends and I took an overnight trip to Niagara Falls, curious about what the town might have to offer over winter months.
 As we drove up Clifton Hill, old memories of arcades and haunted houses came to mind, but the biggest surprise was just how nice the Falls are in winter.
-Some attractions close during colder months, but we found that with fewer customers, the locals who staff the restaurants and souvenir stands had more time to chat.
+Some attractions close during colder months, but with fewer customers, the locals who staff the restaurants and souvenir stands had more time to chat.
 Along the way, we were lucky to collect a few tips and reasons for visiting when the temperature drops:

 - For starters, mist from the thundering rapids turns the trees into glassy sculptures, and as winter progresses, gigantic icicles creep in from the sides.
 The temperature hadn’t quite dropped enough for us to see this unique sight first-hand, but a second trip towards the end of February may be worth the 1.5-hour drive from Toronto.
 A quick search will show why our waitress called this time of year a “photographer’s paradise.”